tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

     - Fixed GMDX bug where tiredness effects from low stamina would reset prematurely.
     - Fixed vanilla "bug" where diving into or leaving water would give free stamina.
     - Fixed GMDX quickloading not always working correctly, and other save issues including incorrect save-game ordering in the save/load screens.
+    - Fixed GMDX "Create Custom Theme" menu being able to corrupt standard themes.
+Now the player is forced into the Custom HUD/Menu themes upon loading the custom theme creator.
     - Fixed GMDX bug which would make an empty subtitles box appear when interacting with things during first-person conversations, if subtitles were disabled.
     - Fixed many other GMDX and Vanilla bugs.
 - Quality of Life Improvements: